-Richard has a background in architecture having studied at the Manchester School of Architecture (MSA) to complete his BA in 2004, B.Arch in 2007 and MA in 2008.
-From 2008, Richard worked as an associate lecturer at MSA, alongside his role in industry, specialising in security, satellite, and mobile communication technologies.
-Richard started his PhD at Lancaster University in 2016 while continuing his associate lecturer role at MSA.
-He was then appointed to his current role as a full-time senior lecturer at MSA in August 2019, completing his PhD in 2020.
+Richard studied architecture at MSA, completing his BA (2004), B.Arch (2007) and MA Architecture and Urbanism (2008).
+From 2008, he worked as an Associate Lecturer at MSA, alongside a senior role in industry, specialising in security, satellite, and mobile communication technologies.
+In 2016 he commenced an EPSRC‑funded PhD at Lancaster University, while continuing to teach at MSA, and was appointed to his current role as Senior Lecturer in August 2019 after completing his PhD.

 Research